LivTel/loci/README.md

 * ssh into the loci control computer.
 * **sudo docker run --entrypoint /bin/bash -it loci_java_layer_image**
-This will run up a bash sheel inside a loci_java_layer docker container instance.
+This will run up a bash shell inside a loci_java_layer docker container instance.
 The actual command can then be invoked as follows:

 * **java ngat.loci.ccd.GetTemperatureCommand 150.204.240.135 5100**